 Hey there, my name is Chris Traver.
 I've been interested in web development, videography, and information technology since I was a small child.
 It was this curiosity about the power of technology that led me to pursue an Information Science degree at Cornell University.
 In the process, I developed extensive experience in both designing and developing web applications, as well as building user interfaces that are intuitive and simple to use.
-Now I work at GE Digital as a member of their Digital Technology Leadership Program where I've held a variety of different roles, ranging from Software Engineer to Technical Product Manager.
+Now I work at Wayfair as a Front End Software Engineer.

 Thanks for visiting my website!

 |Introduction to Python||Python||Whitebox Testing, Blackbox Testing, Algorithm Implementation, GUIs||Komodo Edit|

 |Object Oriented Programing and Data Structures||Java||Whitebox Testing, Blackbox Testing, Algorithm Implementation, GUIs||Eclipse IDE, DrJava|